 About Face Painting

-The face paint used is professional water based make up, which conforms to EU/FDA regulations.
-Face paint manufacturers state that their products are not recommended for children under 3 years of age.
+The minimum age for being painted, as stated on the manufacturers packaging is 3 years of age.
 This is to prevent any reactions occurring to young delicate skin and possibly causing skin allergies later in life.
-We are therefore unable to face paint children under 3.
-For children over 2 who want to have something painted, we can offer a small design on their arm.
+Children under 3 can also find it very difficult to sit still for the length of time needed to paint a face.
+As a result, children under 3 cannot have a face paint.
+For children over 2 who really want to have something painted, a small design on the arm can be offered.

-Unfortunately, face painters will not paint anyone with a skin complaint, cold sore, conjunctivitis, chicken pox, head lice or any open wound.
-Children's faces must clean and any noses wiped before painting.
-This is to prevent cross infection and to protect everyone who is enjoying the face painting experience.
-If you have sensitive skin, it is not advisable to be painted.
-Face painting should be a pleasurable experience.
-Therefore, we will not paint children who have to be forcibly held still or anyone who does not want to be painted.
+Unfortunately, anyone showing signs of a fever, a skin complaint, cold sore, conjunctivitis, chicken pox, head lice or any open wound cannot be painted.
+Furthermore, children’s faces must clean and any noses wiped before painting.
+This is to prevent cross infection and above all, to protect everyone who wants to have their face painted.
+If you have sensitive skin, it is probably not advisable to be painted.
+Face painting should above all be a pleasurable experience.
+For that reason, children who have to be forcibly held still or do not want to be painted, will not be painted.

 The best way to remove face paint is to use a wet flannel to wipe most of the paint off first.
 Then use a flannel with ordinary soap on and then rinse.
 Do not use baby wipes as they can set the paint on the skin, causing it to stain.
 Some colours (green, blue, red & purple) can leave a slight stain on the skin after removal.
 This should only last a day and should come off after a second wash.